firebase/SpecsStaging/README.md

 # SpecsStaging
-The SpecsStaging repository is for pre-release testing of Google CocoaPod podspecs.
+The SpecsStaging repository is for staging and testing Firebase CocoaPods releases.
 Non-Google use is not supported.